Workplace Drug Abuse Behavorial Treatment for secondary Addiction Disorders

 Effective Primary Behavorial & Seconday Addiction Disorders Programs

 Inpatient medical detox and residential primary addiction treatment may be available at our affiliated facility at Level Up West Palm Beach Rehab.
 For some primary behavioral health treatment clients, medical detox and or addiction rehab may be required first.
 If you have a co-occurring severe substance abuse diagnosis, please contact us prior to beginning inpatient mental health therapy.
 Treatment services may vary.
-Please call us to learn which treatment options are most suited for your individual needs.
+Please call us for a free assessment to learn which treatment options are most suited for your individual needs.

 Substance Abuse and Mental Health Service Administration – https://www.samhsa.gov/workplace/toolkit